chykman/Deployment-Pipelines-and-Cloud-platforms/README.md

 * ![image](https://github.com/user-attachments/assets/2cf3e3a9-e288-46c3-8977-020479fbb243)

-## Deployin Applications to Cloud platform through GITACTIONS
+## Deploying Applications to Cloud platform through GITACTIONS

 * Choose a Cloud platform and create a server on it

   ![image](https://github.com/user-attachments/assets/53d106ee-dde5-4f8c-b1a8-fdd3f846a83b)

+* Create your Workflow file